Filip1402/Stylo/README.md

 # Stylo

 Webshop project with CMS and MACH architecture.
-Built using React and Express. 🚀
+Built using React and Express and Android. 🚀

 ![logo](https://github.com/CroAnna/Stylo/assets/90924342/0c978658-8e20-4f57-8151-a0a955515b01)